📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 Ireland and the US have had a tax treaty since 1997.
 The treaty prevents most cases of double taxation.
 If you pay income tax in Ireland, you can generally claim a Foreign Tax Credit on your US return for the Irish tax paid.

 The treaty also covers how US Social Security is treated.
-If you receive US Social Security in Ireland, it is taxed only in the US under current treaty terms — you won’t pay Irish tax on it as well.
+If you receive US Social Security while resident in Ireland, the treaty provides that it is taxed only in Ireland, not the US — the opposite of how most other US income is treated.
+You will not be taxed on it twice.

 Pensions are more complex.
 Each type of pension — private, government, Roth — is handled differently under the treaty.
 A qualified accountant familiar with both US and Irish tax law is worth the investment before you retire.